Liverpool, United Kingdom - Things to Do in Liverpool

 Top Things to Do in Liverpool

-Booking Tip: Most museums offer free entry, though special exhibitions may charge £8-15.
-Allow a full day to explore all three properly.
-Check for combined tickets and evening events during summer months.
+Booking Tip: Many museums offer free entry, but special exhibitions may charge £8-15.
+The dock is free to explore and most beautiful at sunset.
+Allow a full day to properly explore all attractions.

 Getting There